The Homecoming: Symbolism and irony of title

-must return home to his life and family in America to fulfill his obligations, Ruth agrees to "come home" by refusing to honor her now-defunct obligations as wife and mother and more than willingly take up her part in the family business (so to speak), as well as succeeding the late Jessie (Max's wife and his sons' mother), filling the gap created by her death.
+must return home to his life and family in America to fulfil his obligations, Ruth agrees to "come home" by refusing to honour her now-defunct obligations as wife and mother and more than willingly take up her part in the family business (so to speak), as well as succeeding the late Jessie (Max's wife and his sons' mother), filling the gap created by her death.

 On first seeing Ruth, Max believes that his eldest son, Teddy, has brought a "filthy scrubber" into "my house", adding, "I've never had a whore under this roof before.
 Ever since your mother died".
 A major irony is that Max's apparently mistaken first assumption becomes more accurate as the family (and the audience) get to "know" Ruth better.
 The play makes clear to Teddy's family, even if Teddy refuses to acknowledge it, that Ruth has been, to say the least, increasingly unhappy in married life and in the United States.

-When her husband insists she is "not well" and simply needs to "rest", Teddy is clearly both downplaying and ignoring the cause and extent of her discontent, even depression, draping his words in almost Victorian modesty.
+When her husband insists she is "not well" and simply needs to "rest", Teddy is clearly both playing down and ignoring the cause and extent of her discontent, even depression, draping his words in almost Victorian modesty.
 However, he ultimately elects to leave without her rather than fight for her.
 It has not been Teddy's "homecoming" but that of Ruth.